16 Vital Facts You Need to Know Before Applying for a Mortgage Loan in Sri Lanka

 - Penalty for missed or late payments

 Usually, the bank will debit your savings/current account for the monthly loan instalment, where you have to maintain sufficient funds to repay dues on time.
 If you couldn’t honour the dues on time, the bank shall impose a penalty (usually a% on dues).
 Further, the Bank reserves the right to demand repayment whenever deemed necessary.
 If you continuously fail to pay the loan instalments, after giving you notice, the bank shall repossess/seize the collateral to recover the loan.

 Mortgage Loans in Sri Lanka offered by Local Banks

 Housing loans offered by HNB are of 3 types; Ekamuthu Home Loans that is a joint loan for parents and children, Foreign Currency Home Loans for expats, and housing loans under a Tripartite Agreement.
 Here the bank also offers financial assistance when purchasing apartments besides funding the purchase of properties and making renovations.
 These loans are approved within 3 working days and offer flexible and longer repayment options.

 NSB Housing Loans

-NSB offers housing loans not only for construction and purchase of a house or land but also to complete a half-built home, renovate an existing home or to redeem an existing housing loan taken from elsewhere.
+NSB offers housing loans not only for construction and purchase of a house or land but also to complete a half-built home, renovate an existing home or to redeem an existing mortgage loan in Sri Lanka taken from elsewhere.
 They offer these schemes to Sri Lankans who are permanently employed, self employed, an expat or a taxpayer.